DavidoTek/greenfoot-snap/README.md

   Greenfoot
 </h1>

-<p align="center"><b>This is the inofficial snap for Greenfoot</b>, <i>“Educational software designed to make learning programming easy and fun ”</i>.
+<p align="center"><b>This is the unofficial snap for Greenfoot</b>, <i>“Educational software designed to make learning programming easy and fun ”</i>.
 It works on Ubuntu, Fedora, Debian, and other major Linux
 distributions.</p>

 [![greenfoot](https://snapcraft.io//greenfoot/badge.svg)](https://snapcraft.io/greenfoot)